Dual Enrollment at TCA by the Numbers

 What is Dual Enrollment?

 Simply put, Dual Enrollment is a program where students can complete college courses, and even their entire college AA degree, before graduating high school.
 Qualifying 11th – 12th grade students can take college courses at either Florida State College at Jacksonville or Trinity Baptist College.
-We provide 9 different FSCJ courses here at TCA's campus, with one additional one being taught online exclusively for our students by a member of the FSCJ faculty.
+We offer several different FSCJ courses here at TCA's campus, with one additional one being taught online exclusively for our students by a member of the FSCJ faculty.
 Classes taken with Trinity Baptist College are offered either on campus or online, and some are accepted by FSCJ towards the AA degree.

 Why Should My Student Do This?